Best daily deals

 • People with a quiet place to listen to music can fully enjoy these open-back cans.

-Editor’s note: this Sennheiser HD 660S review was updated on June 30, 2023, to address how this compares to the Sennheiser HD 660S2.
+Editor’s note: this Sennheiser HD 660S review was updated on November 28, 2024, to repair broken assets, correct some language.

 What’s it like to use the Sennheiser HD 660S?